Help us improve your experience.

 Host Hardware Requirements for CSDS

-You can use the baremetal servers litsed in Table 3.
-The table lists the hardware requirement specifications of the host for running JDM container and vSRX Virtual Firewalls.
-Additionally, the host also has a management interface.
-You have the option to utilize multiple baremetal servers simultaneously.
+You must use the bare metal servers listed in Table 3.
+The table lists the specifications of the host to run a JDM container and vSRX Virtual Firewalls.
+Additionally, the host includes a management interface.
+You can use multiple bare metal servers simultaneously.
 Each host server runs the JDM, and the JDM actively spawns vSRX Virtual Firewalls on the host.

 Table 3: Host Hardware Specifications